RaphaelIT7/gmod-holylib/README.md

 Checks if the table is set to be read only.

 ### debug.setblocked(function func)
-Marks the function to be inaccessable by any debug function & `setfenv` & `getfenv`.<br>
+Marks the function to be inaccessible by any debug function & `setfenv` & `getfenv`.<br>
 This function is used internally for the FFI Scripts executed by HolyLib to prevent access to FFI functions when their disabled.<br>

 > [!NOTE]
 > Once set this intentionally cannot be reverted.

 ### bool debug.isblocked(function func)
-Checks if the function is set to be inaccessable by any debug function.<br>
+Checks if the function is set to be inaccessible by any debug function.<br>

 ### Config